-The meter serial test measurement was designed for testing two flow meters connected in serial as shown on the Figure 9-40.
+The flow meter serial test measurement was designed for testing two flow meters connected in series as shown on the figure below.

-Figure 9-40 Flow meter serial test measurement
+Figure 9-45 Flow meter serial test measurement

-By opening and closing the appropriate valves flow is directed through both meters M1 and M2.
-Quantities measured during the preprogrammed test duration are compared and the deviation is determined.
+By opening and closing the appropriate valves flow is directed through both meters M1 and M3 or M2 and M3.
+Quantities measured in the stream being connected in series during the pre-programmed test duration are compared and the deviation is determined.